kahlmeyer94/WALES/README.md

 - [Word2Vec](https://code.google.com/archive/p/word2vec/)

 ### 3. Loading challenges
-We approximate WALES with a set of challenges.
+We evaluate WALES with a set of challenges.
 To load the human benchmark dataset use
 ```
 challenges = utils.load_challenges()